microsoft/PSRule/docs/specs/design-spec.md

 These language features are only available within the sandbox.
 Stubs are exported from PSRule module to provide command completion during authoring.

+In additional to rules, a number of resources can be used within PSRule.
+Resources are defined in YAML files with the `.Rule.yaml` file extension.
+You can create one or many resource within a single `.Rule.yaml` file.

+PSRule supports the following resources:

+- `Baseline` - A reusable group of rules and configuration defaults for a given scenario.
+- `Selector` - A reusable filter to determine which objects a rule should be run against.

+A special `ModuleConfig` resource can also be defined to configure defaults for a module.

 ### Keywords and variables

 TBA

 ### Baselines

-A baseline is a artifact defined in YAML that determines which rules to run for a given scenario.
+A baseline is a resource defined in YAML that determines which rules to run for a given scenario.
 One or more baselines can be included in a `.Rule.yaml` file.
 Baselines can be created individually or bundled in a module.

 Common use cases where baselines are helpful include:

 - Separation of rules or features in development.
-For infrastructure code or rules early in their lifecycle, a recommend practice may not be fully ratify.
+For infrastructure code or rules early in their lifecycle, a recommend practice may not be fully ratified.
 Baselines allow rules to be distributed but not executed by default.
 - Progressive adoption.
 If validation has been added for a new use case, it may not be possible to adopt all rules at once.
-Baselines act a checkpoints to allow validation of a subset of rules.
+Baselines act as checkpoints to allow validation of a subset of rules.

 ## Execution